ekzhang/cs262/README.md

 I'm not taking this class, so this is mostly just for fun.
 I'm doing this in Rust.

 I may skip parts of assignments that I don't find interesting.
 Generally I don't want to spend more than 1-2 hours per assignment, so you shouldn't expect production-quality code.
+Also I might use idiomatic libraries for repetitive tasks, even if it doesn't entirely match pedagogical intent.

 ## Assignment 1: Wire Protocols